Quick answer

 - Will HMRC send letters there?

-- Will banks and payment providers accept it?
+- Will banks approve it?

 Companies House rules (registered office)

-For Companies House, your registered office address must:
+A registered office must:

 - Be a real, physical street address